 MAKE IT HAPPEN: Recruit a neighbor or coworker for a daily walk, sign up for a rec sport team (kickball, anyone?—visit kifac.org), join a U.S. Masters swim team (usms.org), try group rides organized by your local bike shop or commit to a fitness class (if you aren’t a gym member, check out gorecess.com for ideas).

 FORM A HABIT

-In a 2007 study, Gu found that Chinese people over 65 lowered their mortality risk by 20 to 30 percent if they exercised daily.
+In his study, Gu found that Chinese people over 65 lowered their mortality risk by 20 to 30 percent if they exercised daily.
 Can’t do it daily?
 Multiple studies, including a 2013 paper in Applied Physiology, Nutrition, and Metabolism, show that one or two activity sessions per week can be as

 effective as more frequent exercise if the intensity and duration are equivalent.